Genesee & Wyoming: Continued expansion

 In June 2010, Genesee & Wyoming, through a subsidiary holding company, paid A$334 million to acquire the operational rights to and the leasehold of the Tarcoola to Darwin Railway from the Asia Pacific Transport Consortium, and the operational rolling stock of FreightLink.
 This 1400 mi rail line was the longest the company has leased.

 On August 2, 2011, Genesee & Wyoming announced that it planned to purchase the Arizona Eastern Railway from Iowa Pacific Holdings for US$90.1 million, with the deal expected to be completed by the end of the year.
 The deal was closed on 1 September 2011.

 On July 23, 2012, Genesee & Wyoming agreed to purchase RailAmerica (RA), the short-line railroad holding company controlled by Fortress Investment Group (FIG), for $1.39 billion to combine North America's two largest short-line and regional rail operators.

 On February 24, 2015, Genesee & Wyoming announced that it has agreed to acquire approximately 95% of the shares of Freightliner Group.

 On August 15, 2016, Genesee & Wyoming announced that intended to acquire the Providence & Worcester Railroad, which operates in Massachusetts, Rhode Island, Connecticut and New York, for $126 million.
 The deal was approved by Providence & Worcester shareholders in October, and the Surface Transportation Board approved the acquisition in December.

 On February 7, 2017, Genesee & Wyoming announced that it had reached an agreement to purchase the Heart of Georgia Railroad, subject to regulatory approval.

 In May 2017, Genesee & Wyoming completed the purchase of Pentalver Transport Limited, a British container transport and terminal operator.

 In July 2019, affiliates of Brookfield Infrastructure Partners and GIC announced they had agreed terms to purchase Genesee & Wyoming for $8.4 billion.
 The deal was closed in December 2019.
 Because Brookfield already has other rail assets in Australia that would likely lead to objections from the Australian Competition & Consumer Commission, G&W's 51% shareholding in Genesee & Wyoming Australia was sold separately to PGMM and the business renamed to One Rail Australia.

+Controversies

+In January 2023, the G&W had got into a legal settlement with the Environmental Protection Agency (EPA) and the Department of Justice (DOJ) for violating the Clean Air Act (CAA), as a consequence, the G&W was ordered to retire 88 diesel locomotives from the rosters of their railroads, each of which were from the first generation and second generation, and paying a fine of $1,300,000 ($ in 2025), coming to the conclusion that none of the locomotives on the "hit list" should be preserved, as they had to be "permanently destroyed".

+In June 2023, a lawsuit was filed by the Brotherhood of Maintenance of Way Employes Division of the Teamsters (BMWED) against the G&W and its subsidiary, Railroad Engineering Services, for falsely firing 31 employees from the company.
+The case is currently ongoing.